 My Hero: (The person I admire most), my wife Chris has battled cancer twice in the last 10 years.
 Her unwavering strength and courage during this difficult time has been an inspiration to me and my daughters.

-At TSP, Charlie Mentesana is responsible for customer satisfaction and exploring new business prospects.
+As a strategic business executive, Charlie is responsible for customer satisfaction and exploring new business prospects.
 He joined the TSP family in February 2017 to help assist in TSP’s growth and evolving opportunities.
 Charlie works diligently to understand the needs of TSP’s customers to ensure they are satisfied with services provided.

 Charlie has the innate ability to connect with both customers and employees, which allows him to better understand their business needs and successfully address them.
 His clients appreciate his professionalism and his willingness to make their challenges his own.
 Charlie strives to develop strong working relationships with all, acknowledging every person has a different skill set that can be utilized and strengthened for increased success.